Nayansengupta99/Digit-Recognizer/README.md

 The training data set, (train.csv), has 785 columns.
 The first column, called "label", is the digit that was drawn by the user.
 The rest of the columns contain the pixel-values of the associated image.

 Each pixel column in the training set has a name like pixelx, where x is an integer between 0 and 783, inclusive.
 To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27, inclusive.
 Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).

+Here I have trained datas from 14000th position in the dataframe with Decision Tree Classifier using Scikit Learn Accuracy is 83.5904761904762%